Spirit of St. Louis: Airworthy examples

 Over a period of 7 years and 3 months, John Norman of Burlington, Washington crafted to-date the most authentic Spirit reproduction ever built.
-With the intention of creating a copy of the aircraft "as it sits now," with all the patches, updates or modifications recreated in pain-staking detail and the added bonus of being airworthy Norman completed the project in 2019.
-The maiden flight was performed July 28th, 2019 and the public debut flight was September 8th, piloted by John's friend and seasoned pilot, Ron Fowler.
+With the intention of creating a copy of the aircraft "as it sits now," with all the patches, updates or modifications recreated in pains-taking detail and the added bonus of being airworthy Norman completed the project in 2019.
+The maiden flight was performed July 28, 2019 and the public debut flight was September 8, piloted by John's friend and seasoned pilot, Ron Fowler.

 In 2015, with coordinated efforts by fellow Spirit researcher Ty Sundstrom and the National Air & Space Museum, Norman took detailed measurements to correct errors he had discovered in the existing "Morrow" drawings.
 During the same trip, in an attempted search for Lindbergh's missing logbook, Norman used a video boroscope to inspect never-before seen areas of the fuselage and discovered an original pair of pliers thought to have been used by Lindbergh to adjust the fuel valves during flight.

 In late 2021, a documentary feature film centered on the project and its builder began production.
 A tentative summer 2023 release is expected.